Oscars Best Sound Editing and Best Sound Mixing Categories Explained

 What did I think of gravity?

 Gravity was an obvious choice for a reason.
 The editing for the construction of effects for a 80% CGI film.
-While still making it unique with only hear what the physics of sound would allow.
+While still making it unique so we only hear what the physics of sound would allow.

 Sound mixing is great mainly because of the power in the music and how it was used.
 Very emotive.